RosscoIMF/H.O.L.E./README.md

     6.2.
 Access the Print Dialog

-    Go to the File menu and select Print, or press Ctrl + P (Windows) or Command + P (Mac) to open the print dialog.
+    Go to the File menu and select Print, or press Ctrl + P (Windows) to open the print dialog.

     6.3.
-Adjust the Scaling Percentagen (74.5% worked for me.)
+Adjust the Scaling Percentage (74.5% worked for me) until the measurements given on the template are correct.

     In the print dialog, locate the Page Sizing & Handling section.
     Select the Custom Scale option.